An ongoing gift in memory of a loved one who loved film

-A gift in memory of a loved one is any type of gift given to remember a close friend or family member who has passed.
-Perhaps your friend or loved one was exceptionally involved with the VJFC and you would like to leave a gift in their memory.
+You can create a perpetual memory of a loved one who found meaning, beauty and joy in Jewish film.
+Perhaps your friend or loved one was exceptionally involved with the Vancouver Jewish Film Centre (VJFC) and you would like to leave a gift in their memory.
 This type of gift ensures that their legacy is always remembered by the VJFC.

-A gift to honour someone is any type of gift given to honour a close friend, family member, or a person who you have great respect for.
-This type of gift ensures that their legacy will be always remembered by the VJFC.
+You can create a gift to honour a close friend, family member, or a person for whom you have great respect.
+This type of gift ensures that their legacy will always be remembered by the VJFC.

 There are a number of options available, each having different types of tax benefits.
 We encourage you to talk to your professional advisor (i.e. your lawyer, accountant, etc.).
 Everyone’s needs vary and your professional advisor can help you decide which option(s) will work best for you and your family.

 Charitable bequests are simply distributions from your estate to a charitable organization through your will and testament.
 There are different kinds of bequests.
 For each, you must use very specific language to indicate the precise direction of your assets, and to successfully carry out your final wishes.
 In any charitable bequest, be sure to name us accurately (Vancouver Jewish Film Centre).
 A bequest to “The Jewish Film Centre ” could go to any number of Jewish film festivals.

 There are a several types of charitable bequests, including: